 Director – Zach Lipovsky, Screenplay – Harris Wilkinson, Producers – Mark Amin, Michael J. Luisi & Cami Winikoff, Photography – Mahlon Todd Williams, Music – Jeff Tymoschuk, Visual Effects – Anthem Visual Effects (Supervisor – Lee Wilson), Special Effects Supervisor – Wayne Szybunka, Makeup Effects – Lindala Schminken FX (Supervisor – Jarrett P. Mass), Production Design – Troy Hansen.
-Production Company – WWE Studios
+Production Company – WWE Studios.

 Stephanie Bennett (Sophie), Andrew Dunbar (Ben), Brendan Fletcher (David), Melissa Roxburgh (Jeni), Garry Chalk (Hamish McConley), Teach Grant (Sean McConley), Dylan “Hornswoggle” Postl (The Leprechaun), Mary Black (Mary)

 Leprechaun: Origins is another entry in the Leprechaun series.
 This began with the cheaply entertaining Leprechaun (1993), starring 3’6″ foot actor Warwick Davis as a malevolent leprechaun.
-This was quickly spun out into a series with Davis becoming a Freddy Krueger-like monster devising fiendish deaths for a parade of victims and in swift progression we saw Leprechaun 2/One Wedding and Lots of Funerals (1994), Leprechaun 3 (1995) and Leprechaun 4: Leprechaun in Space (1996).
+This was quickly spun out into a series with Davis becoming a Freddy Krueger-like monster devising fiendish deaths for a parade of victims.
+In swift progression we saw Leprechaun 2/One Wedding and Lots of Funerals (1994), Leprechaun 3 (1995) and Leprechaun 4: Leprechaun in Space (1996).
 The series was then revived with Leprechaun in the Hood (2000), which bizarrely threw Davis’s leprechaun in amidst a rap/ghetto environment, and this too led to a sequel with Leprechaun: Back 2 tha Hood (2003).

 When approaching Leprechaun: Origins, it is best to try and forget everything about the 1992 film and any of it sequels.
 The original Leprechaun films featured Warwick Davis as a malicious figure, evilly cackling as he devised nasty effects-driven fates for victims.
-The leprechaun now has no dialogue; in fact, we don’t even get to see any of its features, which are only kept hidden and briefly glimpsed.
-There is a theme about it exacting revenge from the villagers in terms of a demand for human sacrifice but there is no sense of it devising nasty fates for each of the victims; now it is more of a rampaging monster – indeed, it would be entirely possible to write the word leprechaun out of the film and transplant everything else to rural backwoods America and not change the film one iota.
+The leprechaun now has no dialogue – in fact, we don’t even get to see any of its features, which are kept hidden and only briefly glimpsed.
+There is a theme about it exacting revenge from the villagers in terms of a demand for human sacrifice but there is no sense of it devising nasty fates for each of the victims; now it is more of a rampaging monster, Indeed, it would be entirely possible to write the word leprechaun out of the film and transplant everything else to rural backwoods America and not change the film one iota.

-The other important difference is that the original Leprechaun films were horror comedies in the campy one-liner spouting boogeyman model patented by the A Nightmare on Elm Street films.
+The other important difference is that the original Leprechaun films were horror comedies in the model patented by the A Nightmare on Elm Street films featuring a campy one-liner spouting boogeyman.
 By contrast, Leprechaun: Origins takes itself seriously.
 As a result, it works as far more of a survival horror film with the teen victims on the run pursued by a monster.